 It has several advantages over other agile methods of production.
 It is currently the most commonly used and trusted reference system in the software industry.
 Here are some of Scrum’s established benefits:

-Easily Scalable: Scrum processes are iterative and are managed within fixed timeframes, making it simpler for the team to concentrate on specific features for each timeframe.
+Scrum processes are iterative and are managed within fixed timeframes, making it simpler for the team to concentrate on specific features for each timeframe.
 This not only has the advantage of delivering better deliverables in line with the needs of the customer but also gives the teams the opportunity to scale modules in an orderly, straightforward and simple manner in terms of functionality, design, scope, and characteristics.

-Flexible changes: Quick response to changes in consumer needs or industry developments.
+Quick response to changes in consumer needs or industry developments.
 The approach is structured to adjust to the evolving requirements of complex projects.

-Time to minimize the market: The customer will start using the most relevant project features before the product is fully ready.
+The customer will start using the most relevant project features before the product is fully ready.

-Compliance with expectations: the client sets out its expectations, showing the importance that each requirement/history of the project brings, the team estimates them and, with this knowledge, the Product Owner sets out its priority.
+The client sets out its expectations, showing the importance that each requirement/history of the project brings, the team estimates them and, with this knowledge, the Product Owner sets out its priority.
 On a regular basis, in the sprint demonstrations, the Product Owner verifies that the criteria have been met and forwards the input to the team.

 Thus, the structure of the scrum itself is clear.
 Laws, objects, incidents, and functions are easily understood.
 Its semi-prescriptive approach actually helps to eliminate uncertainty in the creation process, thus providing ample space for businesses to incorporate their individual preferences.